wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

 *   Subject to the provisions of this Act and to any express provision in the policy, where there is a total loss of the subject-matter insured,---

-    *   (a) If the policy is a valued policy, the measure of indemnity is the sum fixed by the policy:
+    *   (a) if the policy is a valued policy, the measure of indemnity is the sum fixed by the policy:

-    *   (b) If the policy is an unvalued policy, the measure of indemnity is the insurable value of the subject-matter insured.
+    *   (b) if the policy is an unvalued policy, the measure of indemnity is the insurable value of the subject-matter insured.

     Compare: 1907 No 24 s 68